harshvsri/memory-card/README.md

 ## Acknowledgements

 - The game was inspired by memory-based card games.
-- Special thanks to [Insert Name] for their contributions to the project.
+- Special thanks to [Khushi] for their contributions to the project.

 Enjoy the Card Selection Game and have fun challenging your memory and strategy skills!